shlinkio/shlink/docs/adr/2022-01-15-update-env-vars-behavior-to-have-precedence-over-installer-options.md

 * Good because it would not require any change in the installer.
 * Bad because it requires moving all env var reading logic somewhere else, while having it together with their contextual config is quite convenient.
+* Bad because it requires defining a map between the config path from the installer and the env var to set.

 ### Make the installer generate a config file which also reads env vars